 Mr. Taylor practices extensively in the area of criminal defense, currently primarily in Thurston County.
 Mr. Taylor has also appeared regularly in Pierce, Lewis, and Mason Counties.
 Mr. Taylor practices at the trial court and appellate levels, representing individuals accused of

-- Driving under the influence of intoxicating liquor or drugs; reckless driving; negligent driving in the first degree; hit and run attended or unattended; driving while license suspended or revoked in the first, second, or third degree; attempting to elude a police vehicle; vehicular homicide; vehicular assault; and other criminal traffic offenses.
+- Driving under the influence of intoxicating liquor or drugs; reckless driving; negligent driving in the first degree; hit and run attended or unattended; driving while license suspended or revoked in the first, second, or third degree; attempting to elude a police vehicle; vehicular assault; vehicular homicide; and other criminal traffic offenses.

 - Domestic violence crimes–felonies and misdemeanors–such as assault; kidnapping; unlawful imprisonment; malicious mischief; and protection order or no-contact order violation, including assault in violation of an order or third-or-subsequent felony VNCO.

-- Drug offenses, such as unlawful possession, possession with intent to deliver, delivery, and manufacturing of controlled substances.
+- Drug offenses, such as unlawful possession with intent to deliver, delivery, and manufacturing of controlled substances; and controlled substance homicides.

-- Other serious felonies, such as robbery; burglary; possession of or trafficking in stolen property; assault with a deadly weapon; identity theft; forgery; retail theft; unlawful possession of a firearm; taking motor vehicle without permission, theft of a motor vehicle, and possession of a stolen vehicle; Medicaid fraud; animal cruelty; witness tampering; and bail jumping.
+- Other serious felonies, such as murder; robbery; burglary; possession of or trafficking in stolen property; assault with a deadly weapon; identity theft; forgery; retail theft; unlawful possession of a firearm; taking motor vehicle without permission, theft of a motor vehicle, and possession of a stolen vehicle; Medicaid fraud; and witness tampering or intimidation.

 - Other less serious misdemeanors, such as unlawful recreational fishing; harvesting or transporting specialized forest products without a permit; minor in possession of alcohol; and criminal trespass.